emosheeep/capcut-export/README.md

 Options:
   -V, --version             output the version number -p,--concurrent <number>  The number of tasks processed in parallel, the default is number of CPU.
-  --offset <number>         Expand the video clips' time range to both sides for about specified seconds, default is 2s.
+  --offset <number>         Expand the video clips' time range to both sides for about specific seconds, default is 2s.
   --verbose                 To be verbose. (default: false) -h, --help                display help for command
 ```